Passenger's phone catches fire mid-air on IndiGo's Dibrugarh-Delhi flight; no one injured | Business

 The fire was then extinguished by the cabin crew member using a fire extinguisher, they mentioned.

 The aircraft landed safely at the Delhi airport around 12.45 pm on Thursday, they stated.
-In a statement, IndiGo said, ''There was an incident of a smoke from a mobile device on flight 6E 2037 from Dibrugarh to Delhi.
-The crew is trained to manage hazardous incidences and they quickly managed the situation.
+In a statement, IndiGo said, ''There was an incident of a mobile device battery heating up abnormally on flight 6E 2037 from Dibrugarh to Delhi.
+The crew is trained to manage all hazardous incidences and they quickly managed the situation.
 There was no harm caused to any passenger or property onboard.''
 PTI DSP RHL

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)